Loadable Modules - Extending the mesibo Platform

 README.md chatbot filter include make.inc skeleton translate

-Compiling the modules
+Compiling modules

-[root@mesibo working]# cd skeleton
+[root@mesibo src]# cd skeleton

 [root@mesibo skeleton]# make

-module <module name> {
+module <module_name> {

 }